zzag/arch-kwin-gtk-frame-extents/README.md

-# KWin that can do _GTK_FRAME_EXTENTS

 ### How to install it

-KWin needs customized KWindowSystem, so build and install it first
+KWin needs custom KWindowSystem, so build and install it first

 ```sh
 cd kwindowsystem
 makepkg -i
 ```

 Once you've done that, build and install KWin.
-Be warned that compiling KWin may take some time if your computer is not very powerful
+Keep in mind that compiling KWin may take some time if your computer is not very powerful

 ```sh